 Research in publishing and book history

-Research is carried out in a range of interdisciplinary areas including contemporary publishing, book consumption and the life cycle of books, media convergence, digital developments, post-colonial publishing, museum publishing, early twentieth-century publishing history (including publishing in World War One), and late twentieth and early twenty-first century publishing history.
+Research is carried out in a range of interdisciplinary areas including contemporary publishing, book consumption and the life cycle of books, media convergence, digital developments, scholarly communications, post-colonial publishing, museum publishing, early twentieth-century publishing history (including publishing in World War One), and late twentieth and early twenty-first century publishing history.
+We welcome proposals for PhD research from both UK and international students.

 Recent research activity and successes include:

-- the forthcoming publication of The Oxford Handbook of Publishing, edited by Angus Phillips and Michael Bhaskar
+- the publication of The Oxford Handbook of Publishing (OUP, 2019), edited by Angus Phillips and Michael Bhaskar

 - the publication of the fourth volume of The History of Oxford University Press (OUP, 2017), edited by Keith Robbins, with chapters by Angus Phillips and Adrian Bullock